hectic238/CSCI321-FullProject/README.md

 ## 🏃 Running the Project

+🔑🔑
+As this project uses many external api's and applications such as Auth0, AWS, Stripe.
+We have various secret and access keys used for these as such we need to protect these keys.
+To do this we have removed files such as .env. files on the client side, and appsettings files on the server side.
+These need to be placed in the root of their respective folders /CSCI321.Server/ and /csci321.client/.

+They have been attached along side this project, however they will never be stored in the github to maintain security.
+🔑🔑
 ### **1️⃣ Backend (ASP.NET 8) & Front End (React)**
 #### 🛠️ **Run Project Locally in Command Line**